 Integrating your inventory management solution with your CRM will keep you informed of customers who managed to place orders for items that are out of stock, presenting you with the opportunity to proactively reach out to that customer and narrow down a solution.
 This will not only prevent you from having to deal with an embarrassing situation, but it will show customers you care and possibly turn them into advocates for your brand.

 Look for these CRM integration-enabled inventory management solutions:

 There’s nothing quite like tasteful upselling, especially when you can pull it off without ever having to leave the comfort of your CRM to frantically launch your ecommerce platform and search a product code.

 Similar to the benefits you’ll realize with integrating an inventory management system, integrating your ecommerce platform with your CRM is a powerful way to improve the customer experience, land more sales, and quickly offer promotions or discounts to loyal customers.

 Look for opportunities to integrate these ecommerce solutions with your CRM:

 Being properly equipped with the tools you need to run your business is important, but you may be better-equipped than you previously thought if you aren’t making the most of your current tools.
 One of the easiest ways to do this is to integrate your existing business software with a powerful CRM.

-If you’re having a hard time deciding which CRM is best for you or if you’re looking for additional integrations to maximize the utility of your current CRM, check out our CRM Software Product Selection Tool for more resources or give us a call at 1-877-702-2082 for a free 5-minute consultation with one of our Tech Advisors.
+If you’re having a hard time deciding which CRM is best for you or if you’re looking for additional integrations to maximize the utility of your current CRM, check out our CRM Software software category page for more resources or give us a call at 1-877-702-2082 for a free 5-minute consultation with one of our Tech Advisors.